The 12 Best Music Visualizer Websites and Apps (Free and Paid)

 There are some great music visualizer websites and apps that allow you to quickly create cool and professional-looking videos.

 Renderforest is an all-round design website that offers more than just plain visualizations.
 Here you can also design your logo, mockup for your product, or even a whole website if you need it.
-Also, you can edit your videos freely to get just the thing you want and do it online as well, without the need for downloading anything to your computer.
+Also, you can edit your videos freely to get just the thing you want and do it online as well, without the need to install anything on your computer.

 As far as the pricing goes, you can use the basic elements on this website for free, you just need to sign up for an account.